-1See MITRE ATT&CK Tactics at https://attack.mitre.org/tactics/TA0001/ [Jan 2022].
+1See MITRE ATT&CK Tactics at https://attack.mitre.org/ tactics/TA0001/ [Jan 2022]. of statistical properties by modifying the timing of transmitted messages.
+Detection of such attacks requires techniques that are sensitive both to the content of ICS messages and the context of the entire communication.

-59 60 teristics of a normal traffic are learned from long-term traffic samples in the form of deterministic probabilistic automata (DPAs) and then compared against DPAs synthesised from short-term windows of the traffic currently under scrutiny.
+We have laid the foundation of a content and context sensitive detection in our previous work [14], [15].
+Characteristics of a normal traffic are learned from long-term traffic samples in the form of deterministic probabilistic automata (DPAs) and then compared against DPAs synthesised from short-term windows of the traffic currently under scrutiny.
 The DPA captures probabilistic distribution of conversations among industrial devices.
-Typical conversations consist of a small number of commands related to a specific-purpose device and arranged in some of a few simple regular patterns [16]-[19].
+Typical conversations consist of a small number of commands related to a specific-purpose device and arranged in some of a few simple regular patterns [16], [17], [18], [19].
 Our previous work [15] demonstrates that the DPA-based approach is feasible and is able to detect various network attacks on ICS systems.